Dumbbell dimer dynamics in three-dimensional chiral fluids: Orientational dynamics of active dimer

 Since the polar angle is not determined by the azimuthal angle dynamics due to the symmetry of the system, Eq.~\eqref{eq:thetadotsecond} is readily integrated.
 Rewriting Eq.~\eqref{eq:thetadotsecond} such that

 we have

 while the solution to Eq.~\eqref{eq:phidotsecond} is given by Eq.~\eqref{eq:phisol}.
 We can see from Eq.~\eqref{eq:thetasol} that the polar angle oscillates depending on the instantaneous ratio between $L(t)$ and $L(0)$.
-When the dumbbell expands and the domains move apart, i.e., $L(0)/L(t)<1$, the dimer reorients itself along the $\p e$-direction, while the contraction induces the alignment in the plane perpendicular to $\p e$ without any preferred direction.
-This is because the systems has cylindrical symmetry about $\p e$ and the two-dimensional plane $(x,y)$ is isotropic, as can be also deduced from Eq.~\eqref{eq:phisol}.
+When the dumbbell expands and the domains move apart, i.e., $L(0)/L(t)<1$, the dimer reorients itself along the $\hat{\p z}$-direction, meaning that the angle between $\p{n}$ and the axis of odd viscosity $\hat{\p{z}}$ becomes smaller, while the contraction induces the the opposite effect, namely, alignment in the plane perpendicular to $\hat{\p{z}}$ without any preferred direction [Fig.~\ref{fig:fig1}(c)].
+This is because the systems has cylindrical symmetry about $ \hat{\p{z}}$ and the two-dimensional plane $(x,y)$ is isotropic, as can be also deduced from Eq.~\eqref{eq:phisol}.

+Figure~\ref{fig:fig2} shows the angular dynamics of a dimer for different values of $\lambda$.
+The kinematic description of $L(t)$ is simply assumed to be $L(t) = L_0 + \ell_0 \sin(t)$, with $L_0$ being the average length of the dimer and $\ell_0$ being the maximum amplitude of oscillation.
+As seen in Fig.~\ref{fig:fig2}(a), the polar angle shows an oscillatory behavior in time, where the expansion of the dimer reorienting it towards the $z$-axis, while the contraction makes it away from the direction to align in the $(x,y)$-plane.
+The magnitude of the oscillation of the angle is enhanced with increasing $\lambda$, and this can be seen also for the time-evolution of $\phi$ [Fig.~\ref{fig:fig2}(b)].

+In the above analysis, we did not take into account the hydrodynamic interaction between the spherical domains.
+Here we briefly examine the higher-order odd viscosity effect in the opposite regime, where the dynamics are governed solely by the hydrodynamic interaction~\eqref{eq:Mab}, without contributions from the mobility of a sphere~\eqref{eq:Maa}.
+This regime can be justified when the spheres are sufficiently small to be treated as point particles.
+Interestingly, from the full hydrodynamic interaction~\eqref{eq:Mab}, we observe that the dimer does not undergo any out-of-plane dynamics due to the absence of anisotropic terms involving $\hat{\mathbf{z}}\hat{\mathbf{z}}$.
+This vanishing contribution to the $\theta$ dynamics holds for any value of $\lambda$, highlighting the crucial role of the particle self-mobility in the transient aligning behavior identified in Eq.~\eqref{eq:thetadotsecond}.

+In Appendix~\ref{sec:appC}, we discuss another type of odd systems, the system with Lorentz forces, as a parallelism to the odd-viscous system we have studied.
+We analyze the dynamics of a charged dimer in the presence of an external magnetic field.
+We demonstrate that the observed three-dimensional dynamics occur in general in other odd systems by revealing the underlying connection between chiral fluids and magnetic systems.